Kapit: Government

 Built in 1880, Fort Sylvia once housed the Kapit district office and a magistrate court.
 After 1973, it housed the Kapit Divisional Office.

+Kapit is represented in the Dewan Rakyat as part of the Kapit federal constituency.

 Geography

 Kapit is located 140 km upriver from Sibu along the Rajang River.

 Climate

 Kapit has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.